ferhatvurucu/aws-daily-tasks/README.md

 **Elastic IP Clean Up**

-Lists unused elastic IPs and helps you to stop the charges by releasing them.
+Lists unused Elastic IPs and helps you to stop the charges by releasing them.

+**RDS Manual Snapshots**

+Lists RDS instances and helps you to have manual snapshots all at once.